Paternal Family Tree: Stafford

 24 Sanchet Abrichecourt.

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

-Chronicle of Geoffrey le Baker of Swinbroke [-1360].
+Chronicle of Geoffrey le Baker of Swinbroke.
 In the same year, the Earl of Lancaster,1 the Barons of Stafford (age 48) and Greystoke (age 28), along with the heirs of the Lords Percy (age 28) and Neville (age 12), as well as Lord Furnival and Bartholomew de Burghersh (age 62), together with many others, crossed over to Gascony around the Feast of All Saints [1st November 1349], to oppose the ravaging campaigns of John of Valois, son of the tyrant of the French, who was heavily harassing that duchy.

 Eodem anno comes Lancastrie et barones Staffordie et de Greistoke, item heredes dominorum de Percy et de Neville atque dominus de Fornival et Bartholomeus de Burghasshe, cum multis aliis, circa festum Omnium Sanctorum transfretaverant in Vasconiam, posituri resistenciam debacacioni Iohannis de Valesio, filii tiranni Francorum, qui ducatum illum nimis infestavit.